Cycle Syncing: How to work with your hormones in each phase of your cycle

 Based on a recent study (2020) on menstrual cycle length, a typical cycle lasts for an average of 27-29 days, and can be divided into 4 phases:

-The menstrual phase is the first phase of your menstrual cycle which usually lasts between 3 to 7 days, and is characterized by the shedding of the lining of the uterus (also known as the endometrium).
+The Early Follicular Phase, also known as the Menstrual Phase, is the first phase of your menstrual cycle which usually lasts between 3 to 7 days, and is characterized by the shedding of the lining of the uterus (also known as the endometrium).

 Phase 2: Late Follicular phase